 These cookies are super easy to make and fun to make with kids.

-Easily vegan and gluten free.
-See notes in recipe card for tips.
+Easily vegan and gluten-free.
+See notes in the recipe card for tips.

 I've absolutely loved Halloween since I was small.

 We lived in Canada and my mum was a bit paranoid and didn't like to let me and my sister go trick or treating, so she threw amazing over-the-top parties instead.

 We had a cassette (showing my age here) of scary sounds that played out to passers-by.
 We had a dressed up witch who sat on the front porch and fake cobwebs everywhere.